semuconsulting/PyGPSClient/README.md

 #### <a name="refreshrate">GUI refresh rate setting</a>

 30. PyGPSClient processes all incoming GNSS data in 'real time' but, by default, the GUI is only refreshed every 0.5 seconds.
-The refresh rate can be manually configured via the `guiupdateinterval_f` setting in the json configuration file. **NB:** PyGPSClient may become unresponsive on slower platforms (e.g. Raspberry Pi) at high message rates if the GUI update interval is less than 0.2 seconds.
+The refresh rate can be manually configured via the `guiupdateinterval_f` setting in the json configuration file or Menu..Options..GUI Configuration dialog (*save configuration and restart after any changes*). **NB:** PyGPSClient may become unresponsive on slower platforms (e.g. Raspberry Pi) at high message rates if the GUI update interval is less than 0.2 seconds.

 #### <a name="transient">Toplevel ('pop-up') dialog setting</a>